iRemotech

 • custom experimental builds, and

-• buyers who want to own the asset base.
+• teams that want to own the asset base.

 Tradeoff: You also own the maintenance burden.